artoale/artoale.github.com/_posts/2013-09-30-writing-brackets-extension-01.md

 CommandManager.register("Gimme some love", CORNIFY_CMD_ID, cornify.add.bind(cornify));
 ```

-In this particular case calling `bind` not required we could have simply passed `cornify.add` along...but since we're supposed not to know the internals of each and every library we use, this is a nice tip to make sure that the `add` function is called with the proper context.
+In this particular case calling `bind` is not required: we could have simply passed `cornify.add` but, since we're supposed not to know the internals of each and every library we use, this is a nice tip to make sure that the `add` function is called with the proper context.
 For more on context binding see [Function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).

 Your final script should look like this: